CristinaMendoza01/AHSC/README.md

 3. Open the terminal on the folder freesound-python-master and run the command: python setup.py install
 4. Run the project

+Also if you don't have installed the libraries we have used, PyCharm we will ask you to install the packages.

 # Requirements
 * Python version 3.11.2
 * PyCharm version 2023.1